nozsh/home-server-vps-ztnet-init/README.md

 ```bash
 git clone https://github.com/nozsh/home-server-vps-ztnet-init ztnet && cd ztnet && bash init/init.sh
 ```

+_Text below covers connecting a home server and a VPS to the same ZeroTier network, with the VPS working as controller and client, so `home <---> VPS`._

 Create a network in the admin area.
 Connect to the network on the home server according to the instructions.
 And on the VPS run: